 In addition to their work in combat, dogs also perform a crucial role helping soldiers once they have returned home from war.
 Dogs assist veterans with physical and mental health challenges.
 Canine Companions for Independence is one of many non-profit groups that trains assistance dogs to help wounded veterans gain their independence back.
-This video tells the story of veteran Calvin Smith and his service dog Chesney.

 Thanks to the efforts of decades of war dog handlers and their allies, more and more of these dogs are finding homes at the end of their careers.
 Some dogs even return home to live with their former handlers, continuing the bond they forged while at war.

 Again, thank you to all of the men and women – and dogs – who served our country so bravely.
 We salute you.